 In addition to being upsetting for your customers, declines also represent lost sales for your business if not resolved.

-When a credit card is approved during a transaction, it is the customer’s issuing bank, not the processor or the card network, that is approving the card.
+When a credit card is approved, it is the customer’s issuing bank, not the payment processor or the card network, that is approving the card.
 An approval means that the credit card number and expiry dates are valid, the customer has enough credit for the transaction amount requested, and that the card has not been reported as stolen or compromised.
 It is important to note that an approval is not a guarantee of the transacted funds.
 There is always the chance that a chargeback is filed at a later date by the cardholder, either because their card was stolen or because of a dispute with the merchant.

 Main Types of Credit Card Declines

 DECLINED – INVALID CARD